Ndyebo91-CPUT/PRP370-Digital-Portfolio-NdyeboQole/README.md

 # Digital-Portfolio-PRP370-NdyeboQole
 This repository contains my digital portfolio for the Project Presentation 3 (PRP370S) assessment at Cape Peninsula University of Technology, submitted as part of the Diploma in Information and Communication Technology.
-It includes evidence and reflections on work readiness training, as per the assessment requirements.
+It includes evidence and reflections on work readiness training, structured according to the provided assessment brief and rubric.
+The portfolio follows the e-portfolio elements: collecting artefacts from learning experiences, selecting relevant ones, reflecting using the STAR technique (Situation, Task, Action, Result), and connecting them to demonstrate overall learning and development in work readiness.
 ## Student Information
 - **Name**: Ndyebo Qole
 - **Student Number**: 210018615
 - **Subject**: Project Presentation 3 (PRP370S)
-- **Date**: 23 May 2025
+- **Date**: 17 October 2025

 ## Digital Portfolio - Links
 - [CV Submission](portfolio/CV-submission.md)